-Christopher practises in all areas of Chambers’ work, with an emphasis on commercial litigation and arbitration, health & safety, public law and consumer credit.
-He has also assisted leading counsel on a number of EU and competition law matters.
-He is currently seconded to the commercial litigation department of an international law firm on a part-time basis.
+Christopher Adams practises in all areas of Chambers’ work, with an emphasis on commercial litigation and arbitration, health & safety, product liability and property.
+He also has also assisted Sir Alan Dashwood QC in numerous EU and competition law matters.

-He graduated from Trinity College, Cambridge with a Double First in English before pursuing a career as a classical singer for several years.
-He is proficient in German with a good working knowledge of French and Italian, and regularly uses these languages in his legal work.
+He graduated from Trinity College, Cambridge with a Double First in English before studying at the Royal Academy of Music and working as a classical singer for several years, including with many of the world’s foremost conductors, orchestras and ensembles.
+He speaks German and has a good working knowledge of French and Italian, and makes use of his foreign languages in his legal work.

-Christopher was placed first in his year for the CPE in Legal Studies at London South Bank University, and completed the BPTC as an Astbury Scholar of the Middle Temple.
+Christopher was placed first in his year for the CPE in Legal Studies at London South Bank University, and was an Astbury Scholar of the Middle Temple.

 He is also an accredited mediator.